vtsukur/trading-date-time/docs/architecture/003-trading-date-time-public-api.md

 - **Design drivers**: Semantic precision, usage patterns, and industry alignment provide strong justification for the choice
 - **Practical constraint**: Import conflicts with `import { DateTime } from 'luxon'` eliminated the ideal `DateTime` option
-- In a backtester context, plain `DateTime` would be ideal if not for the Luxon dependency
+- In a date-time library context, plain `DateTime` would be ideal if not for the Luxon dependency
 - Validated through public API design review and empirical usage analysis
 - Factory naming follows established patterns in the codebase
 - The "Trading" prefix serves dual purposes: avoiding conflicts and providing domain context